Rajat-Bisht-09/Data-Science-Projects/Netflix (Data Visualization) in Python/README.md

 - Is there a pattern in the release year of content across different genres?
 - The best month to release the Tv-show
 - The best month to release the Movie

+### Insights and Recommendations

+- **Insights**

+  1. The content of Movies Vs TV Shows in Netflix Platform is more.
+The count of movies totals 6126 in number and TV Shows of 2664 in number.
+Also the movie contributes upto 69.7% and TV shows upto 30.3%.<br>
+  2. Thecontent of Netflix started growing from 2015, and has been rising since then, but there is some downfall in recent years.<br>
+  3. United States tops the chart in producing most content in Netflix with 3680 movies and TV Shows, next is India, UK, Canada and so on.<br>
+  4. The highest content in Netflix is `TV-MA` > `TV-14` > `TV-PG`.<br>
+  5. The average duration of Movies is `110.0` minutes, and the highest count of movie minutes is `90.0` minutes.<br> And most of the TV Shows have only `1` season.
+  6. `Rajiv Chilaka` has the most content in Netflix in terms of *Director* Category.
+With a total of 22 Movies and TV Shows altogether.<br>
+  7. The most common genres of the Netflix are -
+  - `International Movies`
+  - `Comedies`
+  - `Documentaries`
+  - `Romance`
+  - `Dramas`
+  8. The content in Netflix shoots ups in the years between 2019-2020.
+  9. `Anupam Kher` is the most successful actor in the Netflix, having total tally of 39 Movies so far.
+  10. The month to release TV Shows are `July` and `December`.
+  11. The month to release Movies are `January` and `July`.